 To that end, the typical company has applied substantial effort to identify and at a minimum, document their processes (document-based processes).
 In business process optimization, processes can be divided into three parts: Core Processes, Support Processes and Management Processes.
 Core processes identify primary value for customers in the organization such as manufacturing, sales and purchases.
 Support processes provide support to the core processes such as human resources, IT, accounting, research and development etc, with management processes controlling and governing both processes.

-The main characteristic is that BPO looks into ways to improve the processes in the existing structure – it is a preventive technique to fine tune the business from possible constraints or losses.
+The main characteristic is that business process optimization looks into ways to improve the processes in the existing structure – it is a preventive technique to fine tune the business from possible constraints or losses.

 All right, but how?

 Necessary as it sounds, when optimizing a business process there is never an easy way.
 It requires taking a critical look at an organization’s operations and minimizing the resources required to get things done.
 Luckily, the guys from Laserfiche analyzed the subject and listed three steps to optimizing an organization’s business processes:

 Phase 1: Identify.